ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/VideoHeatmapModel.heatmapPayload.md

 public struct heatmapPayload: Codable, Hashable, Sendable
 ```

-The heatmap of the video.
-100 is the highest percentage of watch time.
+The heatmap where keys are time segments and values are watch percentages.

 - Remark: Generated from `#/components/schemas/VideoHeatmapModel/heatmap`.